 In school when a class teacher or parent raises an initial concern about a child, they are monitored in class and observational notes are made.
-They will draw up a 'Early Observation Form' in discussion with parents and the Inclusion Manager sharing concerns, suggested strategies and a review date.
-This will be reviewed and discussed.
-If the child's needs are still not being met and it is clear they need provision that is additional to or different from that being offered the Class Teacher, parents and Inclusion Manager will discuss whether it is appropriate to list them as needing SEN Support on our Special Educational Needs List.
-If agreed we will then create an Individual Learning Plan (ILP) to agree provision that is additional to or different from that provided as part of the school's usual curriculum adaptations.
+They will draw up a 'First Observation Form' in discussion with parents and the Inclusion Manager sharing concerns, suggested strategies and a review date.
+If the child's needs are still not being met, the Class Teacher, parents and Inclusion Manager will create an Individual Learning Plan to agree provision that is additional to or different from that provided as part of the school's usual differentiated curriculum.
+At this point, the child will be listed as needing SEN Support on our Special Educational Needs List.
 If necessary, the Inclusion Manager (in consultation with class teacher and parents) will ask for help from external services.
 As indicated parents are continually consulted throughout this process.

 In nursery, when the team or parent raises an initial concern about a child they are also monitored and observational notes are made.
-Parents and Nursery SENCO will discuss their concerns with the Inclusion Manager and decide whether it is appropriate to seek Targeted Setting Support from the Early Years Advisory Team.
+Parents and Nursery SENCO will discuss their concerns with the Inclusion Manager and decide whether it is appropriate to seek advice from the Early Years Advisory Team.

 If the school and parents feel that it would be beneficial for a child at SEN Support to have a full Statutory Assessment then the Inclusion Manager will start the process.
-If the nursery, Early Years Advisor and parents feel that a nursery child would benefit from a full statutory assessment then a request will be made to the SEND Under 5 team.
+If the nursery, Early Years Advisor and parents feel that a nursery child would benefit from a full statutory assessment then a referral will be made to the Early Years Planning and Review meeting (PARM).
 Once paperwork and evidence has been gathered from all parties and uploaded to the SEN Assessment Team (SENAT) there is up to a 20-week consultation period.
 During this time we will give parents the details of the SEND Information, Advice and Support Service 'SENDIAS' who can offer independent support.
 If an Education, Health and Care Plan (EHCP) is provided, then the Inclusion Manager will ensure that the appropriate school/nursery support plan is drawn up in consultation with parents and other relevant colleagues.

 We follow a system of assess, plan, do and review, so once we have assessed a child's needs and planned provision to meet them, we follow the plan and then review it.
 We currently use Individual Learning Plans (ILP's) in school, which are reviewed and written termly for all children on the SEND list.
 Children are consulted before the meeting and their voice is used when making the plan.
 Parents are invited to the ILP meeting and invited to contribute their views on paper beforehand.
 Once agreed the ILP's are sent home, copied for the child's SEND file and kept in the child's classroom in order that class teachers and teaching assistants can update and annotate them as appropriate.
 In nursery, we follow the advice from the Early Years Team and produce ILP's for those with an EHCP in place.
-Other nursery children identified with SEND will have a one page profile/individual plan in place.